TampliteSK/Dragonrose_Cpp/README.md

 ## Changelogs <br>
 ### 0.x: <br>
-0.29 (dev): Completely rewritten from scratch, on par with 0.28 and 0.25.
-Using more aggressive FP/EFP, as well as more evaluation terms.
-Added reverse futility pruning.
+0.29 (dev): Completely rewritten from scratch, surpassed 0.28 and 0.25.
+- Added more evaluation terms
+- Using more aggressive FP/EFP.
+Added RFP.
+- Switched to fail-soft entirely and patched some bugs.

 ## To-do list
 - Other search / eval enhancements